-My mother hones in on the neighbors and doesn’t waste any time offering to babysit their daughter.
+My mother homes in on the neighbors and doesn’t waste any time offering to babysit their daughter.
 It’s another experiment.

 My mother’s smile is wide and she claps her hands together as she lays her eyes on the girl.
 She stares too hard, but the neighbors don’t seem to notice.
 My mother is beautiful and it works to quiet any fears the couple might have leaving their daughter with a virtual stranger.
 She murmurs and coos at the girl.
 She is picking up on their anxiety and goes into overdrive, acting like their savior.
 They don’t know.

 As soon as the door is shut my mother tells me, in a mock whisper, “In my day, they were called retarded.
 In your Gran’s day, they were Mongolian idiots.”
 She puts on a haughty voice: “Now they’re challenged—can you beat that?”
 She shakes her head like she is sad.